The Age of Data Hacking

 This makes it extremely vulnerable for use by hackers.
 Even though our technology has progressed by leaps and bounds, hackers are always four steps ahead of ordinary scientific minds.

-Hence, all your data that is stored online is liable to fall in wrong hands and be misused.
+Hence, all your data that is stored online is liable to fall in the wrong hands and be misused.
 This phenomenon is termed as data hacking.

 This article briefs you with the different ways in which all your personal data is liable to be hacked.
 It also provides you with various safeguards that are possible in protecting yourself from becoming a victim of hackers.